If you are a leader...

-There is nothing as practical as a good theory, and for a theory to be good, it has to be practical.
+There is nothing as practical as a good theory.

 Part of my uniqueness as a therapist and as a consultant is that I've worked with Integral Theory to bring about practical change through the stages of growth and development.
 It is a differentiator for me.

 And, over the years, I've developed a working knowledge of a good number of models and maps that align with Integral Theory.
 Each is useful in working with deadly cliffs, stuck cul-de-sacs, and anxiety provoking dips.
 Here is a list.

 Family Business Succession Planning

 Human Centered Design